ariexi/the-automotive-collection/README.md

 * [Eclipse APP4MC](https://gitlab.eclipse.org/eclipse/app4mc) - `License: EPL-2.0` - Eclipse APP4MC is a platform for engineering embedded multi- and many-core software systems.
 The platform enables the creation and management of complex tool chains including simulation and validation.
 * [Eclipse Velocitas](https://github.com/eclipse-velocitas) - `License: Apache-2.0` - Eclipse Velocitas provides a development toolchain to create containerized in-vehicle applications (Vehicle Apps) that offers a comfortable, fast and efficient development experience to increase the velocity of a development team.
    * [Eclipse Velocitas documentation](https://eclipse.dev/velocitas/)
+* [Eclipse Automotive API Framework](https://gitlab.eclipse.org/eclipse/autoapiframework) - `License: Apache-2.0` - Decoupling of the application logic from the basic software stack enables automotive suppliers (no matter if Tier-1 or in-house teams at an OEM) to contribute with building blocks to Software-defined Vehicle (SDV) projects.
+The Eclipse Automotive API Framework provides a stable application-facing interface, thereby minimizing the prevalence of proprietary solutions throughout the automotive sector.

 ### Testing and Validation
 * [Eclipse openDuT](https://github.com/eclipse-opendut) - `License: Apache-2.0` - Eclipse openDuT automates the testing and validation process for automotive software and applications.